+Scope and Objectives

-Scope and Objectives.
-CryptoCompare's updated exchange ranking methodology now utilises a combination of 64 qualitative and quantitative metrics to assign a grade to over 160 active spot exchanges.
+We combine 68 qualitative and quantitative metrics to assign a grade to over 160 active spot exchanges.
 Each metric is converted into a series of points based on clearly defined criteria.
-Metrics were categorised into several buckets and distributed fairly to arrive at a final robust score, ensuring that no one metric overly influences the overall exchange ranking.
-Each exchange grade is derived from a broad due diligence check using qualitative data, followed by a market quality analysis that uses a combination of order book and transactional data.
+Metrics were categorised into several buckets (see p.14) and distributed fairly to arrive at a final robust score, ensuring that no one metric overly influences the overall exchange ranking.